joysosanya/Diabetes_Risk_Prediction/README.md

 **INTRODUCTION**
 Diabetes is a chronic disease that happens when your blood sugar (glucose) is too high and this project aims to predict early diabetes risk with the use of Machine LearningDiabetes is a condition that happens when your blood sugar (glucose) is too high.
 It develops when your pancreas doesn’t make enough insulin or any at all, or when your body isn’t responding to the effects of insulin properly.
 Diabetes affects people of all ages.
 Most forms of diabetes are chronic (lifelong), and all forms are manageable with medications and/or lifestyle changes.

-**AIM:** This project aims to predict early diabetes risk with the use of Machine Learning
+**AIM:** This project aims to predict early diabetes risk using a variety of machine learning models to enhance prediction accuracy and reliability.

 **Dataset Source**:Kaggle